0x07cc/ips-cc/README.md

 ## iptables example rules
 1. Default: Block outgoing traffic from an application running on the machine (server) to clients: `sudo iptables -A OUTPUT -j NFQUEUE --queue-num 33 -p tcp --sport 2222`
 1. Block incoming traffic from clients to an application running on the machine (server): `sudo iptables -A INPUT -j NFQUEUE --queue-num 33 -p tcp --dport 2222`

+## Debug mode
+In debug mode the program will print on screen each packet it handles and save it in a .pcap file.
+To activate it: `sudo ./main.py -d` or `sudo ./main.py --debug`